intgr/ego/varia/README.md

 Distro packages should auto-create the `ego` user with low UID (<1000) and home `/home/ego`.
 And a separate group `ego-users` for users that are allowed to invoke commands as `ego`.

-The `ego.sysusers` drop-in file should create them on distros that support sysusers.d.
+The `ego.sysusers.conf` and `ego.tmpfiles.conf` drop-in files should create them on distros that The `ego.sysusers.conf` and `ego.tmpfiles.conf` drop-in files should create them on distros that support sysusers.d and tmpfiles.d.
 The sudoers and polkit rules files then permit switching users.

 * `ego.sysusers.conf` → `/usr/lib/sysusers.d/ego.conf`
+* `ego.tmpfiles.conf` → `/usr/lib/tmpfiles.d/ego.conf`
 * `ego.sudoers` → `/etc/sudoers.d/50_ego`
 * `ego.rules` → `/usr/share/polkit-1/rules.d/50-ego.rules`